ember-learn/ember-blog/content/ember-4-6-released.md

 #### Deprecations

-Ember CLI 4.6 introduced 0 deprecations.
+Ember CLI 4.6 introduced 1 deprecation.

+[The `vendor-shim` blueprint is deprecated](https://github.com/ember-cli/ember-cli/pull/9903).
+Please use `ember-auto-import` instead.

+In addition, some deprecations introduced in earlier major versions of Ember have now been removed, including [support for `ember-cli-inject-live-reload`](https://github.com/ember-cli/ember-cli/pull/9902), [`silent` error](https://github.com/ember-cli/ember-cli/pull/9899), and [`addonJsFiles`](https://github.com/ember-cli/ember-cli/pull/9898).

 For more details on the changes in Ember CLI 4.6 and detailed upgrade instructions, please review the [Ember CLI 4.6.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v4.6.0).